archmageirvine/joeis/doc/developer.md

 * The class comment should start with the sequence number and contain appropriate "@author" tag(s).
 These comments are processed by the javadoc system, so must be valid for that purpose.
-For example, "<" must be escaped as "&lt;", etc.  Appropriate <code> tags and similar should be used where appropriate.
+For example, "<" must be escaped as "&amp;lt;", etc.  Appropriate "<"code">" tags and similar should be used where appropriate.

 * Member variables match the pattern m[A-Z][A-Za-z0-9]*